Bobina

 Dmitry Almazov (Дми́трий Алма́зов; born 11 March 1982 in Moscow), mostly known by his stage name Bobina, is a Russian trance DJ, record producer and radio host.

+Career

+Bobina entered the DJ scene in 2008 and became the first Russian to chart.

+Bobina credits Armin van Buuren (AvB) as his entry to electronic music and his inspiration to enter trance.

-He hosts a radio show called Russia Goes Clubbing.
+He hosts a radio show on SoundCloud called Russia Goes Clubbing.

 He has releases on the worlds top record labels such as Ministry of Sound, Perfecto, Armada, Sony Music & Black Hole Recordings.
-He has gained global popularity over the years and received support from top artists like Tiesto, Armin van Buuren, Paul Oakenfold, Ferry Corsten, and many others.
+He has gained global popularity over the years and received support from top artists like Tiesto, Armin van Buuren, Paul Oakenfold, Ferry Corsten, and several others.